This is an excerpt from a phone interview I did with Cortney Campbell, blogger at GreenDrinkDiaries.com and natural lymphoma survivor.

 But no carrots for me, because they do have some sugar in them, and I was so 100 percent no sugar.
 I didn’t care if it was a vegetable or a fruit.
 No sugar.

-CHRIS WARK: Did you make like a vegetable smoothie?
+CHRIS WARK: Did you make a vegetable smoothie?

 CHRIS WARK: I love my Vita-Mix.
 I’m a freak about it.

 CORTNEY CAMPBELL: Yes, I’m like Vita-Mix, yes!
-I actually use it so much I had to send it in, and they replaced the motor for free like two months ago.
+I actually use it so much I had to send it in, and they replaced the motor for free about two months ago.

 CHRIS WARK: Amazing.